 Will you soon be done with paying off your home loan?
-Or have you already paid it off recently?
+Or have you recently paid it off?
 Now's a great time to plan your improvement works.
-Reuse your current mortgage for doing improvements and you can get financial benefits.
+Re-use your current mortgage for doing improvement works and you can get financial benefits.

 A beneficial budget for your improvement works

 If you take out a new home loan, re-using your existing mortgage, you don't have to pay any notary's or mortgage charges.
 Depending on your personal situation, you may be able to claim tax benefits.

 You can re-use your existing mortgage to take out a new home loan at any time while your home loan is running, and even after you've fully paid it off.